 State A1: Exchange KSVs.
-In this state, the HDCP Transmitter generates a 64-bit pseudorandom value (An) and writes that value and its KSV (Aksv) to the HDCP Receiver.
+In this state, the HDCP Transmitter generates a 64-bit pseudorandom value (An) and writes that value to the HDCP Receiver.
+The transmitter reads the Bcaps register and determines the transport operating mode (DVI or HDMI).
+If necessary, it sets Ainfo in the HDCP Receiver to determine the options that will be in effect prior to writing its KSV (Aksv) to the HDCP Receiver.
 The HDCP Transmitter also reads the HDCP Receiver's KSV (Bksv) and the REPEATER status bit necessary for cipher initialization.
 Generation of An using the HDCP Cipher is described in section 4.5.

 Transition A1:A0.
-Failure to read a KSV containing 20 zeros and 20 ones is considered a protocol failure and causes this state transition to State A0.
+Failure to read Bksv containing 20 zeros and 20 ones is considered a protocol failure and causes this state transition to State A0.